A Comprehensive Guide to Sustainable Fabrics

 In Mongolia, where 40% of cashmere comes from, cashmere goats outnumber humans eight to one.
 The increased demand for this fabric, coupled with climate change, threatens ecosystems as more land is being degraded by grazing.

-Wear cashmere responsibly by choosing products certified by the Sustainable Fibre Alliance or the Good Cashmere Standard.
-Or consider buying used items.
+Another option is to consider buying used cashmere.
 Some companies are producing pieces with recycled cashmere, which can be certified by the Global Recycled Standard.

 Mohair

+This luxury material is known for is softness, strength, and natural lustre.
 About half of the world’s mohair is supplied from South African Angora goat farms.
 In the United States, farms in Texas are a significant supplier.
 The shearing process on mohair farms takes place twice a year, in the spring and fall.
 Note that this breed of goat does not provide Angora wool, which comes from the Angora rabbit, as described above.

 But as with the Angora rabbit, there have been frequent instances of animal cruelty brought to light by PETA.
 Again, I’m not interested in watching, but after an investigation of 12 South African farms, a video displaying the horrific treatment of these goats was released.
 And like Angora, multiple retailers and designers responded by pulling this material from their products.